Jessie219-web/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_Expansion_board/XIAO-eInk-Expansion-Board.md

 ## Image Extraction Software

-### Use Of the Websites(testimonials)
+### Usage of the Websites(recommend)

-Here I'm using a 7.5-inch inked screen for the test
+Here I'm using a 7.5-inch e-inked screen for the test

 #### How to Make Picture

-This [URL](https://jlamch.net/MXChipWelcome/) provides a very convenient image extraction operation, which can easily help us realize displaying a variety of images on top of the ink screen, let's get started!
+This [URL](https://jlamch.net/MXChipWelcome/) provides a very convenient image extraction operation, which can easily help us realize displaying a variety of images on top of the e-ink screen, let's get started!
 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/eInk/xiao-expansion/9191.jpg" style={{width:700, height:'auto'}}/></div>

 **Step 1**.Select image